mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 The `resources` folder contains image resources as well as the following files:

 - *mps*: executable file to start MPS
-- *mps-dmg.sh*: create an [Apple Disk image](https://www.howtogeek.com/362166/what-is-a-dmg-file-and-how-do-i-use-one/) for Mac OS
+- *mps-dmg.sh*: create an [Apple Disk image](https://www.howtogeek.com/362166/what-is-a-dmg-file-and-how-do-i-use-one/) for macOS
-- *mps-sign.sh*: [signs](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html) the MPS Mac OS application
+- *mps-sign.sh*: [signs](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html) the MPS macOS application

 The `tests` folder contains Ant scripts for executing tests.
 The `tools` folder contains scripts for signing and creating DMGs and also a version of the Java Runtime Environment and NSIS (Nullsoft Scriptable Install System) for creating an installer for Windows.
-The other XML files are also Ant scripts for different tasks (getting dependencies, building MPS languages, migration projects etc).
+The other XML files are also Ant scripts for different tasks (getting dependencies, building MPS languages, migration projects etc.).
 The `run_build.sh` and `run_test.sh` can be used to run the build and tests on Linux/Mac respectively. `update.xml` lists all MPS versions and is used to show automatic updates for MPS.